chloeam/blank-slate/_posts/blog/2015-09-22-dont-make-me-think.md

 One place I disagreed with Krug was in his mobile section.
 He says, "The siren song of one-design-fits-all-screen-sizes has a long history of bright hopes, broken promises, and weary designers and developers.
 If there are two things I can tell you about scalable design (aka dynamic layout, fluid design, adaptive design, and responsive design), they're these: it tends to be a lot of work, it's very hard to do it well."

 I know I'm new to usability and web design in general, but I've only ever had bad experiences on mobile sites.
 Responsive sites, though hard to make, allow for a better experience in my opinion.
 That's also the direction I've seen the field heading.

+Ultimately, this is a great book.
+It was informative and a joy to read (Krug cracks jokes and has cartoons throughout), and it opened my mind to a new way of thinking.
+I highly recommend it!